Pin It

 Copycat Chili's White Spinach Queso

-Make Chili's White Spinach Queso at home for $3 — silky, cheesy, and loaded with spinach and peppers.
+Chili's White Spinach Queso was discontinued in October 2025 — here's how to recreate it at home for about $7.
+Silky, cheesy, and loaded with spinach and peppers.

 Easy Prep: 10 min Cook: 15 min Total: 25 min4 servings ~$4.50/serving